bachya/ecowitt2mqtt/README.md

 ## Calculated Sensors

-In addition to the data coming from a gateway, `ecowitt2mqtt` will automatically deduce and published several additional, calculated data points:
+In addition to the data coming from a gateway, `ecowitt2mqtt` will automatically deduce and published several additional, calculated data points if the requisite underlying data exists:

 * **Absolute Humidity:** the actual volume of water vapor in the air
 * **Dew Point:** the temperature to which air must be cooled to become saturated with